-Careers in Information Sciences (IS) encompasses careers of all types, settings, and disciplines such as data analysis, library science, user experience (ux) design, information architecture, corporate taxonomy, and many others.
+The dynamic field of Information Sciences (IS) encompasses careers of all types, settings, and disciplines such as data analysis, library science, user experience (ux) design, information architecture, corporate taxonomy, and many others.
 Careers in IS can be tailored to fit almost any goals you might have for your professional future.

 In fact, whether you choose to pursue a master’s program or undergraduate program in the information sciences, the diverse nature of an IS degree from the University of Tennessee enables you to take your passion for information, technology, people, and/or libraries in any of hundreds of traditional and nontraditional directions, and can be applied to the setting that most excites you!

 Which Information Sciences Career Direction is Right for Me?